 Frozen bananas are a treat all by themselves but are equally delicious when cut into sundaes, oatmeal, or used for making banana bread.

-Frozen cherries are easy to do but can use a lot of freezer space while processing.
+Freezing cherries is easy to do, but it can use a lot of freezer space while processing.
 Make sure you have room!

 Freezing green beans is one of the best ways to ensure you're keeping the nutrients intact.
 They require being blanched beforehand!

 Three best methods for freezing herbs.
 Though all herbs can be frozen or dried, some herbs freeze better than dehydrating.

 Freezing peas takes a bit more effort than just tossing them into a bag in the freezer, but it's worth it!

 Freezing peppers is something that pays for itself in the middle of winter.
 They can be added to so many dishes!